flutter/website/networking.md

 1. Add the http dependency as discussed at the top of this page.

-1. Replace the contents of `main.dart` with the following:
+1. Replace the contents of `lib/main.dart` with the following:

 ```dart
 import 'package:flutter/material.dart';